-Shouji Fujimoto Kanazawa Gakuin University

-Atushi Ishikawa Kanazawa Gakuin University
+Shouji Fujimoto Atushi Ishikawa Kanazawa Gakuin University Kanazawa Gakuin University

-Takayuki Mizuno University of Tsukuba

-Tsutomu Watanabe Hitotsubashi University and University of Tokyo
+Takayuki Mizuno University of Tsukuba Tsutomu Watanabe University of Tokyo

-Abstract We propose a new method for estimating the power-law exponent of a firm size variable, such as annual sales.
-Our focus is on how to empirically identify a range in which a firm size variable follows a power-law distribution.
-As is well known, a firm size variable follows a power-law distribution only beyond some threshold.
-On the other hand, in almost all empirical exercises, the right end part of a distribution deviates from a power-law due to finite size effect.
-We modify the method proposed by Malevergne et al. (2011) so that we can identify both of the lower and the upper thresholds and then estimate the power-law exponent using observations only in the range defined by the two thresholds.
-We apply this new method to various firm size variables, including annual sales, the number of workers, and tangible fixed assets for firms in more than thirty countries.
+Abstract The authors propose a new method for estimating the power-law exponents of firm size variables.
+Their focus is on how to empirically identify a range in which a firm size variable follows a power-law distribution.
+On the one hand, as is well known a firm size variable follows a power-law distribution only beyond some threshold.
+On the other hand, in almost all empirical exercises, the right end part of a distribution deviates from a power-law due to finite size effects.
+The authors modify the method proposed by Malevergne et al. (2011).
+In this way they can identify both the lower and the upper thresholds and then estimate the power-law exponent using observations only in the range defined by the two thresholds.
+They apply this new method to various firm size variables, including annual sales, the number of workers, and tangible fixed assets for firms in more than thirty countries.